-I still had this mop head HERE left and the wool matched perfect with the wool used to weave together the jeans strips of the ottoman.
+I still had a mop head left from previous projects and the wool matched perfectly with the wool used to weave together the jeans strips of the ottoman.

 I opened up the top of the mop where the thread holds it all together and separated the strands into 4 even amounts: